 Maj.
-Edwin Martin C. (with pointer), operations officer in the Colombian 3rd Special Forces Battalion, explains the scheme of maneuver that will be carried out in southern Colombia during the most critical months of the pandemic 30 May 2020 at Larandia Military Fort, Colombia.
+Edwin Martin C. (with pointer), operations officer in the Colombian 3rd Special Forces Battalion at Larandia Military Fort, Colombia, briefs the scheme of maneuver 30 May 2020 for operations that were later carried out in southern Colombia during the most critical months of the pandemic.
 (Photo by Lt.
 Col. Danilo Fernandez, Colombian 3rd Special Forces Battalion)